K-rishav/Same-Day-Delivery/README.md

 1. This demo uses Terraform to spin up resources that are needed.

-   Terraform spins up following resources
+   Terraform spins up the following resources:

    1. Confluent Environment and Schema Registry
    2. Confluent Basic Cluster
    3. Mongodb source connector